kadiogluberke/hs_mwa1_24-25/README.md

 - Email: test@example.com
 - Password: password
 - After logged in you can edit your personal information and also other items like educations, works and tasks

+## Potential Improvments
+- menu should be made suitable for mobile
+- footer should be edited
+- Controllers and actions for Projects, Articles and Skills
+- delete and re-install application in new directory for checking ready for prodution or not
+- Maybe Pagination for skills, taks, articles and projects
+- Maybe filters for skills etc.
+- There should be only one user so after deploy register route should be deleted
+- Maybe Implementing rich text
+- Maybe Language change

+## Bugs
+There are small bugs in the website
+- Grade label is displayed whether there is a grade or not.
+- If Finish Date is empty, it takes 'Present' string but because of casting it seems as present's date
+- When you return to work edit from after editing, creating or deleting tasks, there will be no flash
+- Work Edit Form quite strange because of Html does not allow Nested Forms